isax785/CoolPlusPlus/obj/Libraries/doc/doc_tables_libraries.md

 ---

-Overview of the `Table`s classes and `Library`s classes implementations.
+Overview of the `Table` classes and `Library` classes implementations.

 Here are reported all the `Table`/`Library` classes without any reference to a specific machine.